dvlunev/Backend-for-recipe-site/README.md

 ### User`s functionality: ###

-With controllers and APIs, the user can:
+With controllers and APIs, a user can:
 - Adding an ingredient.
 - Editing an ingredient by id.
 - Removing an ingredient.